 These rules below only apply to moveable assets – cash, investments, cars, belongings etc.

 Everything left over falls into what is called FREE ESTATE

-So any other property you own (including your buy-to-lets), remaining cash, investments etc. are distributed under the following strict order of succession.
+So anything else you own (including your buy-to-let Properties), remaining cash, investments etc. are distributed under the following strict order of succession.
 Only if there is nobody in the higher category can the next down category inherit:-

 The important point is that your surviving spouse is well down the list.

 If you are a buy-to-let investor with no Will your properties are likely to end up in your free estate.
 If you have children, they will inherit them in preference to your surviving spouse, even if they are very young at the time.
 If you have no children, your nieces and nephews may turn out to have a bigger inheritance from you than your surviving spouse.